Hullo, this is HC Bailly. And I finally have a picture on this page!

-More recently, in Final Fantasy XII, he let one out after accidentally reflecting Renew off himself onto Ultima.
+In the Final Fantasy XII LP, he let one out after accidentally reflecting Renew off himself onto Ultima.

 And speaking of notable noes, in the Final Fantasy VI LP, while the party members were following Gerad, he accidentally told the Ship Captain in the ship from South Figaro to go back to Nikeah.
 Hilarity Ensues.